 The new guardian takes responsibility for the animal and he/she is moved into his/her new home.
 The first one or two weeks are a visitation period to see how well the animal adjusts to the new home and how well the new home adjusts to the animal.
 An adoption counselor will be in touch and be available to the adoptive parent during this time.

 Final In-Home Visit and Finalize Adoption –

-After the 1 to two week visitation period, a final in-home visit is made by PAWS volunteer.
-If the pet and its new family are adapting well and the adoption is agreed upon, the adoption will be finalized and the final papers filled out at this time, Adoption fee is $45.00.
+After the 1 to two week visitation period If the pet and its new family are adapting well and the adoption is agreed upon, the adoption will be finalized and the final papers filled out at this time, Adoption fee is $45.00.